 Mia states, “As a multinational company, Kenyacof’s goal is to become the leading coffee company focused on sustainability.
 Currently, Kenya’s specialty coffee accounts for about 10% of our total production, and we aim to increase this to 25% by 2025.
 This is not a goal but our concrete plan.”

-By talking to two contrasting companies, Kenyacof and Rockbern, who are both working towards the same goal, we feel we are getting a little closer to understanding the reality of Africa.
+By talking to two contrasting companies, Kenyacof and Rockbern, who are both working towards the same goal, we feel we are getting a little closer to understanding the reality of Kenya.
 Many different contrasts exist between self-reliance and leadership, between people and technology, and between different ways of solving problems.
 While the importance of sustainability is being emphasized recently, no one has yet to have a clear answer as to what is best or what will happen in the future and it is also up to you what you choose.